pallupz/covid-vaccine-booking/README.md

 - Do NOT use unless all beneficiaries selected are supposed to get the same vaccine and dose.
 - No option to register new user or add beneficiaries.
 This can be used only after beneficiary has been added through the official app/site
 - If you accidentally book a slot, don't worry.
 You can always login to the official portal and cancel that.
+- And finally, I know code quality probably isn't great.
+Suggestions are welcome.

 ### Usage:

-For the uninitiated in Python, using the ```covid-vaccine-slot-booking.exe``` file would be the easiest way.
+For the uninitiated in Python, using the ```covid-vaccine-slot-booking.exe``` executable file would be the easiest way.
 It might trigger an anti-virus alert.
-That's only because I used ```pyinstaller``` to package it and that needs a bit more effort to avoid such alerts.
+That's because I used ```pyinstaller``` to package the python code and it needs a bit more effort to avoid such alerts.

 OR